 Published in Felt Matters Magazine in 2010 and 2015.

-Influenced and inspired by seminal artists: Arman, El Anatsui, Jake & Dinos Chapman, Jenny Cowern, Tara Donovan, Eva Hesse, Andy Goldsworthy, David Hockney, Howard Hodgkin, Claudia Merx, David Nash, Jaume Plensa, Freddie Robins, Sean Scully, Alfred Steiglitz, Richard Wentworth and Michael Brennand-Wood, but also many other artists for whom process and space are driving factors.
+Influenced and inspired by seminal artists: Arman, Jake & Dinos Chapman, Jenny Cowern, Olafur Eliasson, Eva Hesse, Andy Goldsworthy, Howard Hodgkin, Claudia Merx, David Nash, John Piper, Jaume Plensa, Freddie Robins, Sean Scully, Alfred Steiglitz, Richard Wentworth and Michael Brennand-Wood, but also many other artists for whom process and space are driving factors.

 Inspired by the wise words of Le Corbusier.
 “Drawing in a sketchbook teaches first to look, and then to observe and finally perhaps to discover … and it is then that inspiration might come.”

 “The future depends on what you do today”, inciteful words of Mahatma Gandi.